Terms and Conditions

-We require you to attend an initial prescreening appointment prior to joining our group classes.
+We require you to attend a 'Class Prescreen' appointment prior to joining our group classes.
 This is so we can take any relevant medical history (pregnancy status, postnatal status, cancer care pathway, injury history etc.) take some biomechanics and work with you one on one with our equipment.
 It also allows us to individualise exercises to you as much as possible within a group setting as exercise is not a one size fits all!